triflicacid/cs-UglyLang/Doc/Functions.md

 Imports the given file and returns the bundled namespace.
 Behaviour of `LET name: IMPORT<path>` is similar to `IMPORT name: path`.
 - `IMPORT<path: STRING, reEval: INT> -> NAMESPACE`
 Imports the given file and returns the bundled namespace.
 If reEval is truthy, forces re-evaluation even if the namespace is cached.
-- `LIST<a: TYPE, [len: INT]> -> ANY[]`
-Creates a new list instance containing type a.
-If a length is provided, populates the list with instances of type (must be able to be condtructed without any arguments).
-- `NEW<a: TYPE> -> ANY`
-Create a new instance of type a and return it.
-Note, that a must be able to be created with no arguments.
 - `RANDOM -> FLOAT` / `RANDOM<max: FLOAT> -> FLOAT` / `RANDOM<min: FLOAT, max: FLOAT> -> FLOAT`
 Returns random number in the range: [0,1) / [0,max) / [min,max).
 - `SLEEP<t: FLOAT>`
 Suspend execution for t milliseconds.
-- `TYPE<a: ANY> -> TYPE`
-Returns the type of a after evaluation.

 ## List Functions